endingone/genai-demo/README.md

    - "gpt-4-turbo-1106  (or newer)"
    - "text-embedding-ada-002 (or newer)"
 3. Create a Resource Group where all the assets of this accelerator are going to be.
 Azure OpenAI can be in different RG or a different Subscription.
-4. ClICK BELOW to create all the Azure Infrastructure needed to run the Notebooks (Azure AI Search, Cognitive Services, etc):
+4. ClICK BELOW to create all the Azure Infrastructure needed to run the Notebooks (Azure AI Search, Azure AI Services, etc):

+<span style="color:red">*※ The below need to be udated.*</span><br>
 [![Deploy To Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fpablomarin%2FGPT-Azure-Search-Engine%2Fmain%2Fazuredeploy.json)

 **Note**: If you have never created a `Azure AI Services Multi-Service account` before, please create one manually in the azure portal to read and accept the Responsible AI terms.
 Once this is deployed, delete this and then use the above deployment button.